joelkoz/NodeMDA/nodemda/README.md

 (function() {

-  // All four methods specified here are OPTIONAL.
+    // All five methods specified here are OPTIONAL.
 A given support script may contain
     // all, none, or any combination of them.

+   /**
+    * Called just after the model has been read into the metaModel.
+    * Used to check the metaModel and ensure all modeling conventions
+    * that are required by this plugin have been met.
+    *
+    * @param {NodeMDA.Meta.Model} metaModel
+    * @returns {boolean} TRUE if the model passes validation, FALSE otherwise */
+   MySupport.validateModel = function (metaModel) {
+       return true;
+   };

   /**
    * Called before the specified stereotype is used for
    * the first time.